What is quantum key distribution (QKD)?

 - CV-QKD encodes quantum information on the amplitude and phase quadrants of a laser, sending the light to a receiver.
 The Silberhorn protocol uses this method.

-- BB84
+- BB84.

-- Silberhorn
+- Silberhorn.

-- Decoy state
+- Decoy state.

-- KMB09
+- KMB09.

-- E91
+- E91.

-Challenges of QKD
+Challenges of quantum key distribution

 QKD has the following three primary challenges:

-- The integration of QKD systems into current infrastructure;
+- The integration of QKD systems into current infrastructure.

 - The use of QKD in the first place.

 Modern fiber optic cables are typically limited in how far they can carry a photon.
-The range is often upward of 100 km.
+The range is often upward of 100 kilometers (km).
 Some groups and organizations have managed to increase this range for the implementation of QKD.
 The University of Geneva and Corning Inc. worked together, for example, to construct a system capable of carrying a photon 307 km under ideal conditions.
-Quantum Xchange launched Phio, a QKD network in the U.S. capable of delivering quantum keys, an apparent unlimited distance using a patent-pending, out-of-band delivery system called Phio Trusted Xchange.
+Quantum Xchange launched Phio, a QKD network in the U.S. capable of delivering quantum keys an apparent unlimited distance using a patent-pending, out-of-band delivery system called Phio Trusted Xchange.

-Another challenge of QKD is it relies on having a classically authenticated channel of communications established.
-This means that one of the participating users already exchanged a symmetric key in the first place, creating a sufficient level of security.
-A system can already be made sufficiently secure without QKD through using another advanced encryption standard.
+A system can already be made sufficiently secure without QKD by using another advanced encryption standard.
 As the use of quantum computers becomes more frequent, however, the possibility that an attacker could use quantum computing to crack into current encryption methods rises -- making QKD more relevant.

 Implementation examples

-- In 2007, Los Alamos National Laboratory and the National Institute of Standards and Technology (NIST) used the BB84 protocol over a 148.7 km optical fiber.
+- In 2007, Los Alamos National Laboratory and the National Institute of Standards and Technology used the BB84 protocol over a 148.7 km optical fiber.

-- In 2005, University of Geneva and Corning Inc. used a fiber optic wire of 307 km.
+- In 2005, the University of Geneva and Corning Inc. used a fiber optic wire of 307 km.

-- University of Cambridge and Toshiba collaborated in making a high-bit-rate QKD system using the BB84 protocol.
+- The University of Cambridge and Toshiba collaborated in making a high-bit-rate QKD system using the BB84 protocol.

 - Peking University and Beijing University of Posts and Telecommunications collaborated on creating a QKD system.

-- China and the Institute for Quantum Optics and Quantum Information (IQOQI) in Vienna collaborated to create a quantum channel between the two locations.
+- China and the Institute for Quantum Optics and Quantum Information in Vienna collaborated to create a quantum channel between the two locations.

-- Launched in 2004 and operated until 2007, the Defense Advanced Research Projects Agency (DARPA) Quantum Network was a 10-node QKD network developed by a collaboration of multiple entities, such as Boston University, Harvard University and IBM Research.
+- Launched in 2004 and operated until 2007, the Defense Advanced Research Projects Agency Quantum Network was a 10-node QKD network developed by a collaboration of multiple entities, such as Boston University, Harvard University and IBM Research.

 - In 2018, Quantum Xchange launched the first quantum network in the U.S., offering 1,000 km of fiber optic cable and 19 colocation centers along the Boston-to-Washington, D.C., corridor and metro hubs.